diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 ## Falcon and Unzip Assembly

-INSERT A BRIEF EXPLANATION ABOUT WHAT THIS STEP DOES AND WICH STAGES HAS <--- !!
+INSERT A BRIEF EXPLANATION ABOUT WHAT THIS STEP DOES AND WICH STAGES IT HAS <--- !!

 Click the green button `+ Add Data` and search and select **VGP Tools** in the "Other Project" tab.
 Search and select the last version of the **vgp_falcon_and_unzip_assembly_workflow** and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has been copied to the current location of your working project.